kaopanboonyuen/panboonyuen_professional_website/content/blog/leveraging-large-language-models-in-remote-sensing/index.md

 </p>

 <p align="justify">
-In this blog, we explored the methodologies and algorithms for leveraging LLMs in remote sensing applications.
+In this blog, we explored the methodologies and techniques for leveraging LLMs in remote sensing applications.
 The case study on Sentinel-2 imagery demonstrated the practical benefits of this approach.
 As we move forward, further research and development in this field will undoubtedly lead to more innovative and effective solutions for remote sensing challenges.
 </p>